My Approach

 Cut Through BS (CTB)

-CTB isn't just a tool - it's your superpower.
+CTB isn't just a tool - it's one of your superpowers.

 Summary: